Stefan Laufer: Biography

 Since he was appointed, Laufer has been conducting academic drug research with a strong translational claim.
 During this period, he developed three drugs for first use in humans: Licofelone, CBS-3595, Skepinone-L, and, currently, HRX-215 as an MKK4 inhibitor for the treatment of acute and chronic liver disease.
 The focus of his research is on inflammation, autoimmunity and cancer with eicosanoid-modulators and protein kinases as the molecular targets.
 To implement translation, he founded – together with the Robert-Bosch-Foundation – the inter-faculty Center of Pharmacogenomics and Drug Research Tübingen/Stuttgart in 2005, of which he was speaker between 2011 – 2019 and is still an executive board member to date.
 Furthermore, he has been a member of the Center for Personalized Medicine since 2016, and, in 2015, he co-founded the Tübingen Center for Academic Drug Discovery and Development (TüCAD2) which has been a platform within the Excellence Strategy of the University of Tübingen since 2017.

-As a professor for Pharmaceutical Chemistry at the Eberhard Karls University of Tübingen, he has been active in various university boards since his appointment in 1999.
-He was dean from 2004 to 2006 and vice-chairman of the university council from 2006 to 1015.
-In the field of teaching, he introduced the diploma course “Pharmaceutical Sciences” in 2003, which became the master course “Pharmaceutical Sciences and Technologies” after the introduction of the Bologna reform.
+As a professor for pharmaceutical chemistry at the Eberhard Karls University of Tübingen, he has been active in various university boards since his appointment in 1999.
+He was dean from 2004 to 2006 and vice-chairman of the university council from 2006 to 2015.
+In the field of teaching, he introduced the diploma course "Pharmaceutical Sciences" in 2003, which became the master course "Pharmaceutical Sciences and Technologies" after the introduction of the Bologna reform.

 International activities

 Laufer is the founding dean of the German University in Cairo (GUC) which is the first German private university abroad qualifying around 400 pharmacists and biotechnologists every year.
 Since 2005, he has been director of the Brazil Centre of Baden-Württemberg.
-He has been a member of the Brazilian Academy of Sciences (Academia Brasileira de Ciências) since 2014, and a member of the scientific council of INCT-INOFAR (Instituto Nacional de Ciências e Tecnologia de Fármacos e Medicamentos) and Visiting Guest Professor at the Universidade Federal do Rio de Janeiro (URFJ).
+He has been a member of the Brazilian Academy of Sciences (Academia Brasileira de Ciências) since 2014, and a member of the scientific council of INCT-INOFAR (Instituto Nacional de Ciências e Tecnologia de Fármacos e Medicamentos) and visiting guest professor at the Universidade Federal do Rio de Janeiro (UFRJ).

 Memberships

 For a long time, Laufer has been involved in the German Pharmaceutical Society (DPhG).
 He was its president from 2016 to 2019 and vice-president from 2012 to 2015.
 Since 2002 he has been presiding over the regional group Südwürttemberg-Hohenzollern and currently also over the regional committee Baden-Württemberg.
 In addition, he has been a board member of the specialist group Pharmaceutical and Medicinal Chemistry since 2008, and also in the shared specialist group with the German Chemical Society (GDCh).
 Furthermore, he is a member of the Austrian Pharmaceutical Society (ÖPhG) and the American Chemical Society (ACS).
+Since 2021, he has additionally been an Associate Editor for the ACS Journal of Medicinal Chemistry.